idlhy0218/idlhy0218/README.md

 ## About Me
 🎓 Ph.D.
 Candidate in Sociology at University at Albany, SUNY
-🔬 Research Focus: Population Health, Criminology, Life-course Analysis
+🔬 Research Focus: Population Health, Criminology, Life-course
 📊 Methodological Expertise: Longitudinal Analysis, Spatial Analysis
 🌍 Department of Sociology, University at Albany, SUNY

 ## Selected Recent Publications
 ### 2025
+- **Lee, Heeyoung**, and Tse-Chuan Yang.
+2025.
+"Unequal Spillover of Human Capital: Longitudinal Analysis of Mortality Among Populations by College Degree in US Counties, 2010-2022." *American Journal of Preventive Medicine*
-- Tse-Chuan Yang, Carla Shoff, Kate Strully and **Heeyoung Lee**.
-"Features of Residential Counties and Individual Health Conditions for Opioid Use Disorder among Older Medicare Beneficiaries" *The Journals of Gerontology, Series B: Psychological Sciences and Social Sciences*
+- Yang, Tse-Chuan, Carla Shoff, Kate Strully and **Heeyoung Lee**.
+2025.
+"Features of Residential Counties and Individual Health Conditions for Opioid Use Disorder Among Older Medicare Beneficiaries." *The Journals of Gerontology, Series B: Psychological Sciences and Social Sciences*
-- **Heeyoung Lee.** & Matt Vogel.
-"Exposure to Police Killings and Adolescents' Self-Concept: Diverging Impact for Black and White American Youth" *Journal of Adolescence*
+- **Lee, Heeyoung**, and Matt Vogel.
+2025.
+"Exposure to Police Killing and Adolescents’ Self-Concept: Diverging Effects for Black and White American Youths." *Journal of Adolescence*
 ### 2024
 - **Heeyoung Lee.** & Tse-Chuan Yang.
 "Spatial and Temporal Dimension of Black-White Mental Health Paradox in the US: Effect of Cumulative Neighborhood Disadvantage" *Population Research & Policy Review*
 - **Heeyoung Lee.** "State-Level Structural Sexism and Adolescent Sexual Violence Victimization in the US" *Child Abuse and Neglect*